-There were 400,000 common units authorized as of December 31, 2018 and 2019.
-There were 240,000 common units issued and outstanding as of December 31, 2018, and 400,000 common units issued and outstanding as of December 31, 2019.
+There were 400,000 common units authorized as of December 31, 2018, December 31, 2019 and September 30, 2020 (unaudited).
+There were 240,000 common units issued and outstanding as of December 31, 2018, and 400,000 common units issued and outstanding as of December 31, 2019 and September 30, 2020

+(unaudited).
 Distributions to members, as determined and approved by the board, are made to holders of preferred and common units in proportion to their holdings of common units then outstanding on an as-converted basis.
 All profit and loss allocations, including those made as a result of a capital transaction, will be made pursuant to the provisions of the Viant Technology LLC Agreement.